 HideMyAss has gone to some length to justify this behavior, but it has understandably been seen as a sizable breach of trust for most VPN users.

 A strong no-logs policy offsets the issues present with a privacy-unfriendly jurisdiction, but it will take real-world tests and third-party audits to restore our confidence in HMA as a top tool for privacy and anonymity.
 If privacy is your foremost concern, we do not yet recommend HideMyAss.

 HideMyAss displayed very fast speeds in our tests, putting it up there with the top-performing VPN services.
 Our download speeds only dropped very slightly — from 99Mbps to 96Mbps when connected to a nearby server.
 This is a percentage speed loss of just 3%.

 International speeds were some of the best VPN speeds we’ve seen and connection times were great at around 70Mbps seconds for most locations.

 Latency when using HMA was also impressively low, averaging at 5ms for the majority of locations — making it an ideal VPN for gamers.

 This is a very impressive result for both local and international speeds, and puts HMA in the top percentile of commercial VPNs.
 Its performance was stable, which means that this VPN is capable of handling data-intensive tasks like HD streaming, gaming, and video conferencing without issues.

 We would typically suggest that a VPN offering such consistently fast speeds would make a great choice for torrenting.
-However, due to HideMyAss’ intrusive logging policy, torrenters should stay away from HMA.
+However, due to HideMyAss’ misuse of user data in the past, torrenters should stay away from HMA.
 You can learn more about possible alternatives in our section on torrenting.

 All of HMA’s VPN apps also come with a helpful ‘Lightning Connect’ feature that automatically connects you to the fastest server based on distance and server load.